metalmon/gameplan/README.md

     ```
  1. Now, you can access the site on vite dev server at `http://gameplan.test:8080`

+## Configuration

+For detailed configuration instructions (like setting up Unsplash integration), please refer to the [Configuration Guide](CONFIGURATION.md).

 ## Links

 - [Report Bugs](https://github.com/frappe/gameplan/issues): If you find any bugs, feel free to report them on GitHub Issues tab.